Prince0205/SimpleRubyApp/README.md

     ``git clone git://github.com/distelli/SimpleRubyApp.git``

  - **Update the distelli-spec.yml** <br/>
     In the distelli-spec.yml file, change the values for RVM_HOME (in th RuntimeVars and PostInstall sections)to point to the directory where rvm is installed on your server.
+If you <a href="https://github.com/distelli/DistelliRVM">deployed RVM using distelli</a>, set the RVM_HOME to /distelli/rvm.

  - **Push the code to your S3 bucket using the Distelli CLI** <br/>
    ``distelli push -m "My first deployment"`` <br/>